 The Overview tab provides a real-time view on the status of all active WanSight components and servers.
-The Device Group tab provide a real-time view on the status of the Sensor(s) assigned to the selected device group.
+The Device Group tab provides a real-time view on the status of the Sensor(s) assigned to the selected device group.
 The Sensor tab provides data specific to the selected Sensor.
-Administrators can restrict which device groups and Sensors are available to users.
+Administrators can restrict which device groups and Sensors are accessible by guest accounts.